brushfiretech/brushfire-legal/privacy.md

 ### Section 2 - Privacy Priority

+**2.1 Consent**

 Protecting your privacy when using the Service is Our priority.
 This Privacy Policy governs data usage for information that can be associated with or related to a person, or can be used to identify a person (“Personal Data”) collected from Users through the Service.
 Certain non-identifiable data about Users may also be collected by the Service.
 The usage of non-identifiable data about Users is not governed by this Privacy Policy.

+**2.2 Data Processor**

+Brushfire acts as a data processor in relation to the Personal Data you provide to Clients that is stored and processed with the Service.

+**2.3 Data Controller**

+Clients using the Service act as data controllers in relation to the Personal Data you provide.

 ### Section 3 - Collection of Your Personal Data